 Top Trend 1: The Car of the Future is “eascy”

-According to a recent publication by PwC the future automotive market can be summarized as electrified, autonomous, shared, connected and yearly updated, for short “eascy”.
-With changing mobility habits, more people travelling more kilometres and a rising intensity in usage of cars - especially for shared autonomous vehicles – manufacturers are facing a radical shortening of model cycles.
+According to a recent publication by PwC the future automotive market can be summarized as electrified, autonomous, shared, connected, and yearly updated, for short “eascy”.
+With changing mobility habits, more people traveling more kilometers, and a rising intensity in the usage of cars - especially for shared autonomous vehicles – manufacturers are facing a radical shortening of model cycles.
 Coming from a traditional five to eight years, the range of models will need to be updated annually, to include the latest hardware and software improvements.
-Customers will not want to buy a new car yearly, but short innovation cycles will enter the market via updates especially for shared, autonomous and electric vehicles.
+Customers will not want to buy a new car yearly, but short innovation cycles will enter the market via updates especially for shared, autonomous, and electric vehicles.

 Top Trend 2: Globalize Sales.
 Now or never.

 PwC predicts that by 2030 Europe’s vehicle inventory will reduce from 280 million to 200 million vehicles.
 Forecasts for the US state a reduction of 22% to 212 million vehicles.
-Meanwhile in China the inventory could grow by almost 50%.
-Whilst the trend predictions for US and Europe suggest falling inventory, this is mainly true for traditionally used vehicles.
+Meanwhile, in China, the inventory could grow by almost 50%.
+Whilst the trend predictions for the US and Europe suggest falling inventory, this is mainly true for traditionally used vehicles.
 The opposite will be the case for the new models of shared and especially shared-autonomous vehicles.
 A rise in sales of up to 34% is expected in Europe.
-In China an increase of over 30% to 35 million units sold is forecasted.
+In China, an increase of over 30% to 35 million units sold is forecasted.

 Top Trend 3: Regulations and new mobility habits boost After-Market Business and E-Commerce